ounols/jekyll-blog/post-template/url-based-posting.md

 - Do NOT use emojis anywhere
 - Do NOT use informal Korean (반말)
+- Do NOT use colons (`:`) before lists - write complete sentences
+- Do NOT bold only single keywords - bold full important sentences
 - Do NOT skip the import.sh step
 - Do NOT push before running import.sh
 - Do NOT exceed 6 top-level headers